Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

-For any $M>3$ there are two non-trivial fixed points that survive for large $\hat{\epsilon}$ which we denote by $[F^\pm]$.
+For any $M>3$ there are two nontrivial fixed-points that survive for large $\hat{\epsilon}$ which we denote by $[F^\pm]$.
 Both are unstable in two directions and stable in one direction.
-For $M=14$, when $\hat{\epsilon}$ is large, these two fixed points have the following asymptotic behaviour:
+For $M=14$, when $\hat{\epsilon}$ is large, these two fixed-points have the following asymptotic behaviour:

 It is possible to generalize this large $\hat{\epsilon}$ asymptotic solution to an analytic expression valid for arbitrary $M\geq 3$, but the expression is too unwieldy to reproduce here.
-For large $M$, the fixed point solutions $[F^\pm]$ have the following asymptotic form:
+For large $M$, the fixed-point solutions $[F^\pm]$ have the following asymptotic form:

 The anomalous dimensions for $[F^\pm]$ when $M$ is large are both given by the following expressions.
 The anomalous dimension of $\phi$ is

 The anomalous dimensions of quartic operators are:

 and the eigenvalues of the stability matrix are: